santu-d-dotcom/youtube-growth-guide/guides/thumbnail-title-optimization.md

 **Structure:** [Option A] vs [Option B] + [Context]

 **Examples:**
-- "Python vs JavaScript: Which Should You Learn First?"
+- "Home Workout vs Gym: Which Should You Choose?"
 - "Free vs Paid YouTube Tools: What's Actually Worth It?"
-- "Home Workout vs Gym: The Truth About Results"
+- "Mac vs PC for Video Editing: The Truth About Performance"

 **Why It Works:**
 - Creates debate/curiosity